free5ty1e/primestationone/README.md

 Go here for Windows install instructions http://www.raspberrypi.org/documentation/installation/installing-images/windows.md

+###NOTE ABOUT USING PS3 CONTROLLERS VIA USB
+It is important to note that as much automation was integrated as was possible... this includes the automatic PS3 bluetooth controller pairing procedure that fires at the moment a PS3 controller is plugged in via USB while the system is powered on.

+This makes it extremely easy to use PS3 controllers via bluetooth; just like a real PS3, to pair a new controller to the Primestation One, just plug it in via USB while the system is powered on.

+If you have no compatible bluetooth adapter, your USB PS3 connection should work just fine.

+If you have a bluetooth adapter but want to use PS3 controllers over USB anyway, you will need to remove your bluetooth adapter anyway to stop the aggressive automatic PS3 bluetooth first-time pairing procedure; when plugging a controller in via USB, the Primestation tells that controller to pair with the Primestation (just like the PS3 handles controllers).
+It is currently not easy to mix bluetooth and USB PS3 controller connections on the same Primestation simultaneously (you'd have to manually disable the PS3 USB connection rule).

+##### Some additional tips for USB PS3'ing:
+* Keep in mind that while a PS3 controller is connected via USB, it will draw a good 500+mA of current from your Raspberry Pi's precious power source!
+If you only have a 1.5A or less, you probably don't have this much to spare - and the result will be the entire USB bus will be shut down!
+* If you have several PS3 controllers plugged in via USB, it's best to have either a beefy power supply for the Pi or a powered USB 2.0 hub to connect them through in order to avoid glitchy power supply issues.

-#### First time running PrimeStation One from ready-to-go 4GB SD card image
+#### First time running PrimeStation One from ready-to-go 8GB SD card image
-Starting with v0.9998, the full-featured 4GB SD card image (if available) is ready to use (and also the only way to go now)!
+Starting with v1.0000alpha, the full-featured 8GB SD card image (if available) is ready to use (and also the only way to go now)!

 First, decide if you want to run the PrimeStation One from the SD card only or do you have a USB drive you'd like to dedicate to the system?

-1. Either expand SD filesystem to fill your >4GB SD card (`sudo raspi-config` -> Expand Filesystem, also feel free to Overclock your Pi here if you have heat sinks or fans) or transfer root filesystem to USB (`usbRootFilesystemSetup.sh` and follow the instructions when prompted)
+1. Either expand SD filesystem to fill your SD card (`sudo raspi-config` -> Expand Filesystem, also feel free to Overclock your Pi here if you have heat sinks or fans) or transfer root filesystem to USB (`usbRootFilesystemSetup.sh` and follow the instructions when prompted)
 2. Reboot

-#### Expanding your SD filesystem to fill your SD card > 4GB
+#### Expanding your SD filesystem to fill your SD card
 ...this is the "normal" method of running a Raspberry Pi, directly and only from an SD card.
 SD card space is typically slower and more expensive when compared to USB storage, and it's great to have more space for ROMs, so we recommend you follow the next section and transfer your root filesystem to a dedicated USB drive.
 However, if you'd prefer to run off SD only, simply run the following command:
 ```
 sudo raspi-config